Adaptation using spatially distributed Gaussian Processes: Numerical analysis

-In the adaptive setting with estimated hyperparameters, randomly distributing the data to local machines (M1) over-smoothed the posterior and provided too narrow, overconfident uncertainty quantification.
+In the adaptive setting we considered both the empirical and hierarchical Bayes approaches.
+In the first method we estimate the scaling hyper-parameter with the MMLE, while in the second one we endow it with another layer of prior, resulting in a fully Bayesian, hierarchical procedure.
+In the latter case, as hyper-prior, we chose the exponential distribution with parameter $\lambda=1/5$ and approximated the hyper-posterior on a fine enough grid.
+One can observe that both data driven Bayesian methods performed similarly.
+In case of randomly distributing the data to local machines (M1) the aggregated posterior is over-smoothed and provides too narrow, overconfident uncertainty quantification.
 The standard spatially distributed approach (M2) performed well, but produced visible discontinuities.
-The aggregation approach (M3) provided poor and overconfident estimators (as is very evident in Figure~\ref{fig:Mat:nonadapt}), while our approach (M4) combined the best of both worlds: it provided continuous sample paths and maintained (and even improved) the performance of the standard glue-together spatial approach (M2), while substantially reducing the computational burden compared to the non-distributed approach.
+The aggregation approach (M3) provided poor and overconfident estimator using empirical Bayes method as is very evident in Figure~\ref{fig:Mat:EB}.
+Using hierarchical Bayes, Method 3 performed better, but the estimation accuracy and the size of the credible sets were still sub-optimally large, see Figure \ref{fig:Mat:HB} and teh corresponding tables.
+Our approach (M4) combined the best of both worlds: it provided continuous sample paths and maintained (and even improved) the performance of the standard glue-together spatial approach (M2), while substantially reducing the computational burden compared to the non-distributed approach.

-Here again we note, that by parallelised implementation of the algorithm the run time could be further reduced by a factor of $m$.
-For instance, in the last scenario with $(n,m)=(10000,100)$ this would reduce the computation time of 4726 seconds needed for the non-distributed method to around 0.25 seconds.
+Here again we note, that by parallelized implementation of the algorithms the run time could be further reduced by a factor of $m$.
+For instance, in the last scenario of the hierarchical Bayes approach with $(n,m)=(10000,50)$ this would reduce the computation time of 10000 seconds needed for the non-distributed method to around 1 second.